slowernews/wisdom-tldr/chapters/1-3_self_inner_enemy.md

 > *"Courage is knowing it might hurt and doing it anyway.
 Stupidity is the same.
 And that’s why life is hard."
 -- x@lovebombsaway*

-### On ambition
+### On ambition and limits

 <!--
+> *"My ambition is handicapped by laziness."  -- Charles Bukowski*

+-- x\@nntaleb] * If you feel that you are in competition with anyone, for anything, you are a loser.
+-- x\@rockchartrand] * Call it «greed» if you want.
+But greed built the light bulb, the skyscraper, the airplane, and the vaccine.
+Envy never built a thing.

-- The ultimate question: Do you want you son/daughter to date someone like you?
++ The ultimate question: Do you want you son/daughter to date someone like you?
-- If you’re not trying to make money, what are you even doing?
++ If you’re not trying to make money, what are you even doing?
 -->

-> *"The best thing about Elon Musk is that he makes me question if i’m thinking big enough with my life." (...)
-"I’m not going to be the most sucessful person on the planet, nor do I want to be.
-I just want to be the most successful version of myself while working the least hard possible."
--- Naval Ravikant [1974]*

-Ambition without action becomes anxiety.

-Lying on your deathbed regretting your life is the worst fate.
-The goal of life is contribution, not comfort.

-> *"To the mediocre, mediocrity appears great."
--- vox populi*

-> *"In this world there are only two tragedies.
-One is not getting what one wants, and the other is getting it."
--- Oscar Wilde [1854]*

-> *"Routine, in an intelligent man, is a sign of ambition."
--- W.H.
-Auden [1907]*

-> *"Ambition is enthusiasm with a purpose."
--- Frank Tyger [1929]*

-> *"Understand: if you are weak and ask for little, little is what you will get."
--- Robert Greene [1959]*

-> *"It’s a mountain of a dream and a mile-high climb to the top.
-And what it took me a long time to discover is that I didn’t like ot climb much.
-I just liked to imagine the summit."
--- Mark Manson [1984]*

-> *"Society underestimates how much it owes Elon for raising the collective ambition level at a time when optimism for the future was receding."
--- Sam Altman [1985]*

-> *"I disagree.
-There are plenty of ambitious people.
-My life and business experience is that there are far more ambitious people that lack competence than ambitious people that are competent.
-Ambition with competence is rare."
--- x@glenn_foster*

-> *"I worked a lot on my mental health and now I am no longer ambitious."
--- x@jxnlco*

-### On limits

 > *"We don’t rise to the level of our expectations, we fall to the level of our training."
 -- Archilochus [-680]*

 The fears you don’t face become your limits.

 Nothing sabotages you faster than limiting beliefs, people underestimate their possibilities.
 However, your level of success will seldom exceed your level of personal development.
+Lying on your deathbed regretting your life is the worst fate.
+Ambition without action becomes anxiety.
+The goal of life is contribution, not comfort.

-> *"The person who says it cannot be done should not interrupt the person doing it."
+> *"The person who says it cannot be done should not interrupt the person doing it." (...)
+"To the mediocre, mediocrity appears great."
 -- vox populi*

 > *"A likely impossibility is always preferable to an unconvincing possibility."